Biden reopens online health insurance marketplaces, citing 'damage' from Trump

 WASHINGTON (Reuters) - U.S. President Joe Biden on Thursday reopened the nation’s online health insurance marketplace for people who cannot obtain coverage through their employers, in a move he said was aimed at undoing “damage” done by his predecessor Donald Trump.

 In an executive order, Biden restored access to healthcare.gov, allowing Americans to sign up for insurance through the government exchange from Feb.
 15 to May 15, the White House said.
-The program is normally accessible for just six weeks a year.
+The program is normally accessible for just six weeks in the fall.

 Biden, who took office last week, also directed federal agencies to “re-examine” Trump-era policies like work requirements that made it more difficult for people to qualify for Medicaid, the government-run health insurance program for the poor.